ICRAR/libprofit/docs/api.rst

    The base structure that ever profile type must use.
-   It contains all the shared aspects across profiles, like a name, an error string, and pointers to the functions that initialize and evaluate a profile
+   It contains all the shared aspects across profiles, like a name, an error string, and pointers to the functions that validate and evaluate a profile

    A member of this type **must** be declared as the first structure member of each profile type structure.